pratikchhya/Visualizing-Doubles/README.md

     json.dump(row, jsonfile)
     jsonfile.write(',\n')
 ```
+The purpose of showing a data table is to have users answer the following questions:
+- Which breweries are located near me (or to a particular place)?
+- Which beers are produced by these breweries (with ratings and abv info)?
+- Which beers have the best rating?

 ## Map
 The map shows all the breweries in US from the data we have collected.
 Due to the large number of records which has resulted the page to load very slowly, we decided to only show the first 1500 records from our data.